Defense Companies (Syria): History and deployment

-The lessons of the Six-Day War of 1967 pointed to the fact of the weak airborne and heavy armor capabilities of the Syrian Military.
+The lessons of the Six-Day War of 1967 pointed to the fact of the weak airborne and heavy armor capabilities of the Syrian military.
 There was a perceptible lack of expertise in combined arms operations involving a combined deployment of armoured, artillery and airborne infantry units.
-Top Syrian military commanders and Hafez al Assad recognized the need to create a powerful and operationally self-sufficient Divisional command that would incorporate all the elements of modern combined arms.
+Top Syrian military commanders and Hafez al-Assad recognized the need to create a powerful and operationally self-sufficient Divisional command that would incorporate all the elements of modern combined arms.
 Also the political instability of the preceding decade in Syria pointed to the necessity of having a large and well-equipped body of highly loyal soldiers with strategic responsibilities of dealing with threats to the Ba'athist government.
 From 1968 onwards many Alawite officers and soldiers from the regular Army were sent for advanced training to the Soviet Union in order to build up such a unit.

 The Defense Companies were founded in 1971 under this plan and were organizationally and operationally independent of the regular armed forces.
 They were under the command of Rifaat al-Assad, the president's brother.
 The Defense Companies were garrisoned outside Damascus, with the primary mission of countering attempted coups and challenges to the Assad government.
 These special forces, however, also had military missions beyond the role of a praetorian guard.

 The Defense Companies were initially trained by Soviet Spetsnaz special forces, VDV airborne forces, and the Soviet Army Tank Corps.
 They had regular Soviet advisors and conducted frequent war games and field exercises with the Soviet Army.
 Their expertise lay in Soviet-style combined arms operations involving armour, mechanized, artillery, and airborne forces.
-Defense Companies commanders were known to be personally close to several high-ranking Soviet military officials, like Vassily Margelov and Dmitri Sukhorukov, commanders of the VDF Airborne forces.
+Defense Companies commanders were known to be personally close to several high-ranking Soviet military officials, like Vasily Margelov and Dmitri Sukhorukov, commanders of the Soviet Airborne Forces (VDV).